timofeysie/acknowledge/notes/Core Java.md

         }
 ```
 Output: 2,3,4
 The String in the switch expression is compared with the expressions associated with each case label as if the String.equals() method were being used
+- case labels only accept constant expressions.

 ###Methods###
 - Overriding Instance Methods: An instance method in a subclass with the same signature overrides the superclass's method.
 An overriding method can also return a subtype of the type returned by the overridden method.
 This subtype is called a covariant return type.